 Example 4: project suspended the GIA for 3 years, and is now beyond the 7/10 year threshold

 Suspension pursuant to Section 5.16 of the LGIA does not exempt a project from meeting the commercial viability criteria; nor does it change the calculation of time from Interconnection Request submission date to COD.
 Suspension only allows an Interconnection Customer “to suspend at any time all work associated with the construction and installation of the Participating TO’s Interconnection Facilities, Network Upgrades, and/ or Distribution Upgrades required under the LGIA other than Network Upgrades identified in the Phase II Interconnection Study as common to multiple Generating Facilities.”
-A suspension pursuant to Section 5.16 does not automatically provide for a corresponding extension to the COD or any other timeline.
+A suspension pursuant to Section 5.16 of the LGIA does not automatically provide for a corresponding extension to the COD or any other timeline.
 As discussed in Section 10 of this BPM, if a requested suspension will require a corresponding extension to the COD, the Interconnection Customer must submit an MMA request, and if the MMA request would extend the COD beyond the 7/10 year threshold, the request will be subject to the commercial viability criteria.

 Example 5: Commercial viability criteria was previously met using balance sheet financing and now the Interconnection Customer wants to make other modifications to the project